driera/simple-weather/README.md

 * Add FiveDays prediction
 * Separate today & 5 days forecasts in different tabs
 * Deploy everything to Github Pages

-Available Scripts
----
-- `npm run start`: Runs the app in the development mode.\
-- `npm test` or `npm run test:watch`: Launches the test runner using jest and testing library
-- `npm lint` or `npm lint:fix`: Lints the code using eslint
-- `npm check-types` or `npm check-types:watch`: Checks for Typescript type errors
-- `npm build`: Builds the app for production to the `build` folder.

-Attributions
----
-Thanks Adam Whitcroft for the great icon collection [Climacons](http://adamwhitcroft.com/climacons/).